-For the complete list of deadlines regarding tuition refunds, please see trentu.ca/financialservices/refund.php.
-This refund schedule applies to students paying on a percredit basis.
-Credit will be issued to the student account based on the course type (e.g., FA, FW, WI), the drop date, and the applicable percentage.
+For the complete list of deadlines regarding tuition refunds, please see www.trentu.ca/studentfinances/tuition-fees/drops-withdrawals-refunds.
+This refund schedule applies to students paying on a per-credit basis.
+Credit will be issued to the student account based on the drop date, and the posted refund date.
 If a student withdraws before the September deadline, only the advance tuition payment, or equivalent value, is forfeited and must be paid.